Crown Yachts Miami

 What if the bride figures out the surprise before arriving at the marina?

-Even if the bride suspects something, the full reveal at the marina still lands.
-Knowing something fun is planned is not the same as the actual experience of walking up to a yacht with the full group on deck in Miami.
-Do not over-correct the cover story to the point of over-complicating the logistics — a partial surprise still works.
+Even if the bride suspects something, the full dock reveal still delivers.
+Knowing something fun is planned is not the same as the experience of walking up to a decorated yacht with the full group on deck.
+The MOH should not overcorrect the cover story to the point of creating inconsistencies — a partial surprise still works and the experience on the water is identical.

-Should the bride know the charter is BYOB so she brings drinks?
+Should the bride know the charter is BYOB so she can bring drinks?

-The MOH should handle all BYOB logistics so the bride does not need to bring anything.
-The group brings the cooler, the drinks, and any food.
-The bride arrives with nothing to manage — she is the guest of honor.
-This is part of what makes the surprise charter feel fully taken care of.
+No. The MOH handles all BYOB logistics so the bride arrives with nothing to manage.
+The group brings the cooler, drinks, and food.
+The bride arrives as the guest of honor — nothing to carry, nothing to organize.
+This is part of what makes the surprise charter feel like a fully taken care of gift.

 How do we capture the reveal moment properly?

-Position one person with a phone at dock level before the bride arrives.
-The MOH brings the bride toward the yacht from the same direction.
-The person at the dock captures the bride's face as she sees the yacht and the group.
-This is the photo that every surprise bachelorette charter organizer wishes they had captured well.
+Position one person with a phone at dock level before the bride arrives, aimed at the approach direction.
+The MOH walks the bride toward the yacht from the same direction.
+The camera person captures the bride's face from below as she sees the vessel and the group on deck.
+Stay on the bride's face — the reaction is what makes the photo, not the yacht.

 Related Guides